 - the tenant has an obligation to take proper care of the accommodation.

-A tenancy agreement can be amended after it has been created and agreed upon if both the landlord and tenant agree to the new conditions.
-The change should be recorded in writing, either by drawing up a new written document setting out the terms of the tenancy or by amending the existing written tenancy agreement.
+The terms and conditions can be amended after it has been created and agreed upon if both the landlord and tenant agree to the new conditions.
+The change should be recorded in writing, either by drawing up a new written document setting out the terms of the tenancy or by amending the existing written contract.